murkl/arch-os/docs/REFERENCE.md

 **Virtual machines, both ways.** Inside one, the guest tools for its hypervisor are installed without a question.
 On real hardware, running virtual machines is a question of its own: libvirt, QEMU and a guest firmware, with the Virtual Machine Manager on a desktop. **[➜ Libvirt](https://wiki.archlinux.org/title/Libvirt)**

-**Note:** _The GNOME group is filtered, not installed and trimmed: what the slim desktop drops is never downloaded._
+**Note:** _The GNOME group is filtered, not installed and trimmed: what the slim desktop drops is never downloaded.
+GNOME Software is dropped always - without PackageKit, which Arch advises against, it has nothing to manage but Flatpaks and firmware.
+Flatpaks go through **Bazaar**, installed with Flatpak, and firmware through **GNOME Firmware**, with the desktop extras. **[➜ PackageKit](https://wiki.archlinux.org/title/PackageKit)**_

+**Note:** _The desktop extras bring **Extension Manager** in place of the Extensions app `gnome-shell` ships, which is hidden: it browses, installs and updates extensions in one window, so no browser connector is needed._

 **A desktop also gets `nss-mdns`** and the `mdns_minimal` module in front of the resolver in `/etc/nsswitch.conf`.
 Avahi announces this machine and finds the others either way; without that line nothing on the system can reach any of them by the `.local` name they answer to - a printer, a share and another machine are all `.local`. **[➜ Avahi](https://wiki.archlinux.org/title/Avahi#Hostname_resolution)**